Crop-Phenomics-Group/AirSurf-Lettuce/README.txt

 Latitude and Longitude should be for the top left corner of the image.
 Rotation refers to how much the image has been rotated from north, rotating clockwise.
-Filename should point to an image file in the same folder as the program, either the source code or the executable.
-If the image is not in the base folder as the program it may not work properly.
+Filename should point to an image file in one of the sub-folders, like model/ or testing_images/.
+If the image is not in a subfolder the program may not work properly.

 Even if you are not interested in GPS data across the image, you must enter values for Latitude, Longitude, and Rotation or it will not work.
 Just enter zeros.